Please see the Asian and Middle Eastern Studies Faculty Statement of Values.

-There is advice and guidance for staff and students on LGBTQ+ issues here, and a list of Stonewall LGBTQ+ Role Models, one of which is an academic member of staff based in the Faculty of Oriental Studies, can be found here.
+There is advice and guidance for staff and students on LGBTQ+ issues here, and a list of Stonewall LGBTQ+ Role Models, one of which is an academic member of staff based in the Faculty of Asian and Middle Eastern Studies, can be found here.

 The Disability Advisory Service provides information, advice and support on disability issues.
-For access guides to the Faculty of Oriental Studies buildings, please see the University Access Guide.
+For access guides to the Faculty of Asian and Middle Eastern Studies buildings, please see the University Access Guide.
 This map also includes details on Examination Schools and many colleges.

 Student Welfare and Support Services works collaboratively on student health and welfare issues with colleagues in colleges, academic and administrative departments, the Oxford University Student Union, and key statutory services and other partners outside of the University.